tomhickerson/hoperl/README.md

 * Working with a language I know on a daily basis, in a more functional context

 Most of the code here is being pushed into git from a Linux cloud server, using command-line tools only and Emacs, together with the emacs.d file found here: https://github.com/purcell.

+This is just an additional update, watch this space.